DFRobot/DFRobot_Display/README.md

+# Display

+This is a base class library of the device display to store drawing methods of basic figures;<br>
+many display device of DFRobot depend on it.

-# DFRobot_Display Library for Arduino
+## DFRobot_Display Library for Arduino
 ---------------------------------------------------------
-This is a base class library of the display device to provide drawing methods of basic figures.
-Many DFRobot display device are inherited from it.
+Provide a library faciltates drawing in majority screens.

 ## Table of Contents